The Cornwall We Want

 A Green Paradise Lost or Regained

-by LindsayS, almost 4 years ago
+by LindsayS, over 4 years ago

 During lockdown we witnesses a wonderful upsurge in nature.
 Creatures began to be emboldened to reinhabit our settlements and share with us.
 The green spaces were people's sanctuary and, as the grass grew and wildflowers flourished, they noticed nature more and wondered at her beauty.
 Walking and cycling became pleasanter and safer.
 The air became clearer and carbon emissions took a bigger dive than after WW2.
 As we emerge from lockdown all those features are reversing.
 The roads are busier, litter is evident in green spaces, and the government plans for recovery will just exacerbate the pollution, incursions on nature...
 Continue reading